Route GuidesRoutes City GuidesCities Map Log in

 How cycle.travel uses OSM data

-We aim to take updates from OpenStreetMap every month: it then takes around three days to do all the calculations to find the best routes.
-Here’s the date on which we last updated the data.
+We aim to take updates from OpenStreetMap every month or so: it then takes around three days to do all the calculations to find the best routes.

 We do a lot of processing work to make the raw OSM map as useful as possible for cyclists (several thousand lines of code!).
 If you’re editing OSM, here are some of the things to keep in mind: